Disney, Charter rates dispute spills over to TVs as ESPN, ABC go dark | Technology

 Disney, Charter rates dispute spills over to TVs as ESPN, ABC go dark

 "We offered Disney a fair deal, yet they are demanding an excessive increase," it read.
 "The rising cost of programming is the single greatest factor in higher cable TV prices and we are fighting to hold the line on programming rates imposed on us by companies like Disney."
 The dispute is mainly over sports network ESPN, which does not have a streaming service and is a big cable attraction despite losing subscribers each year to cord-cutting.
-Charter said on Friday ESPN was the "lynchpin" of its video business.
+Disney said on Friday it had offered Charter "the most favorable terms on rates, distribution, packaging, advertising and more".

 Walt Disney and Charter Communications traded salvos over their unresolved distribution agreement after several channels including ESPN went dark on Thursday for customers of Charter's Spectrum cable service.